kdave/btrfs-progs/Documentation/Trim.rst

         with the rest of the filesystem activity

 manually by fstrim
-        the tool ``fstrim`` starts a trim operation on the whole filesystem, no mount options need to be specified, so it's up to the filesystem to traverse the free space and start the trim, this is suitable for running it as periodic service
+        the tool :command:`fstrim` starts a trim operation on the whole filesystem, no mount options need to be specified, so it's up to the filesystem to traverse the free space and start the trim, this is suitable for running it as periodic service